How to Backup Your Data and Why You Should

 Backing Up Online

-Sounds like common sense right?
-Turns out common sense isn’t as common as its namesake.
+Sounds like common sense, right?
+It turns out common sense isn’t as common as its namesake.
 Check out these statistics:

 - 113 phone are stolen every minute of everyday—costing consumers 30 billion every year.